np425/workflow/README.md

-Linux Sway + other dotfiles based on Garuda Linux
+Linux Sway + other dotfiles & settings based on Garuda Linux